Number Memory

 Regular Practice

-Like any skill, number memory improves with practice.
+Like any skill, number memory improves with deliberate practice.
 Start with 5 minutes daily and gradually increase sequence length.
+Ericsson's (1980) research demonstrated that steady, motivated practice with feedback produces continuous improvement in digit span over months and even years.

 How You Compare: Population Statistics